 The West of England emerging Joint Spatial Plan and Joint Transport Study

-The four West of England councils – Bath and North East Somerset, Bristol City, North Somerset, and South Gloucestershire - would like to invite you to help shape the emerging Joint Spatial Plan (JSP) and Joint Transport Study (JTS).
+The four West of England councils – Bath and North East Somerset, Bristol City, North Somerset, and South Gloucestershire - have been consulting on the emerging Joint Spatial Plan (JSP) and Joint Transport Study (JTS).

 The West of England’s Joint Spatial Plan and Transport Study set out a prospectus for sustainable growth that will help the area meet its housing and transport needs for the next 20 years.